|In-state Tuition (per semester hour, unless noted)||$331.31|

 Address:7300 University Hills Blvd., Dallas, TX 75241

 - A friendly and diverse campus and convenient services help students who transfer from community colleges, universities, and the military, as well as those who need flexible schedules.

 - Fixed tuition plan offers four-year degrees for less than $37,000, and 98 percent of incoming freshmen receive some form of financial aid.

 - A 17:1 student-faculty ratio delivers intimate class sizes and personal attention.

 - The campus is served by DART light rail, making it extremely accessible and directly connected to downtown Dallas.

 - Student body is 85 percent minority and seventy percent first-generation college students.

 - Residence hall opened in 2017 provides on-campus living.

-Under the leadership of President Robert Mong, UNT Dallas’ enrollment is approaching 4,000 students, with an expectation of more than 5,000 by 2021.
-The tree-lined, 264-acre campus is evolving physically as well, guided by a campus master plan that includes the 132,000-square-foot, $63-million student center scheduled to open in spring 2019.
-In downtown Dallas, the UNT Dallas College of Law’s historic, soon-to-be home—the former Dallas City Hall—is undergoing a $56 million renovation and will house the city’s only public law school.
+Under the leadership of President Robert Mong, UNT Dallas’s enrollment is approaching four thousand students, with an expectation of more than five thousand by 2021.
+The tree-lined, 264-acre campus is evolving physically as well, guided by a campus master plan that includes the 131,000-square-foot, $63 million student center that opened in 2019.
+In downtown Dallas, the UNT Dallas College of Law’s historic new home—the former Dallas City Hall—underwent a $71 million renovation and houses the city’s only public law school.